 - Want to share — connect it to the Internet;

 - It is extendable to some point if the manufacturer produces it that way.

 Well, the first item makes it clear: none of the external hard drives qualifies.
 In fact, the above is, basically, the description of a network attached storage (NAS).
 You could see Synology DiskStation DS1513+ and DS412+ in the review I mentioned in the beginning.
 What do they do?
 They connect to a switch or a router and provide storage space and services to the network.
 Damn simple concept.

 Speaking of NAS, if you're curious about what's that and how it compares to cloud storage, you can check out our write-up, which is aptly called NAS (Network Attached Storage) vs. Cloud.

 Check out this video review and, please, pay special attention starting from 2:20 — Dong tells about Package center (that’s the way to make it work together with Pics.io).

-Someone in the comments on FB asked about G-tech.
-The thing is — there is no such product on their line currently.
+There is no such product on their line currently.
 They have the G-Speed, which is, basically, hard drives with a RAID controller.
 It doesn’t have it’s own “brain”, so it can work independently of the desktop.
-Maybe if they put together the platform they use in G-Connect with the body of G-Speed, make the setup process easier for photographers that’d be a story.
+Maybe if they put together the platform they use in G-Connect with the body of G-Speed, make the setup process easier for photographers - that’d be a story.